 This group, this family- STRYKE, will always be mine, and hold a dear place in my heart.
 There are so many other people I didn't get to mention in this post, but each and every one of them has helped mold me into the person I am today.
 I am so proud to call myself a member and see what I and the rest of the alumni (and obviously Scott and the rest of the staff) have built for all the generations to come.

 As a freshman teaching myself how to play traditional from just watching YouTube videos, I never thought I'd be where I am today.
-I want to thank STRYKE for always welcoming all drummers in south Florida, with open arms, and always striving to make them the best possible musician they can be.
-The friends and memories I've made over the past 3 years (2 years auditioning, and last year finally making it :D) are ones that will never be forgotten or replaced.
-While being apart of this organization for only a year, not only did the amazing staff teach me and push me to become a better musician and performer, but it has also changed me as a person in general.
+I want to thank STRYKE for always welcoming all drummers in South Florida, with open arms, and always striving to make them the best possible musician they can be.
+The friends and memories I've made over the past 3 years (2 years auditioning, and finally making it in 2015 :D) are ones that will never be forgotten or replaced.
+While being a part of this organization for only a year, not only did the amazing staff teach me and push me to become a better musician and performer, but it has also changed me as a person in general.

 STRYKE is my second family and they'll always have a special place in my heart.

-The staff, the member, the band parents and everyone in between all put in effort as much as next person.
-The STRYKE organization not only teaches you to be a better musician but teaches you how to be a better person in life and everything in between.
+The staff, the member, the parents and everyone in between all put in effort as much as next person.
+The STRYKE organization not only teaches you to be a better musician, but teaches you how to be a better person in life and everything in between.

 These people and more are STRYKE.